lineality/best_practice_pledge_template/README.md

 Open-source template for a Best-Practice Pledge, for data-driven coordinated avoidance of system-collapse.

 ## Coordination For Best Practice

-Nonpartisan policy and data coordination between local executives and administrations can be a cost effective way of preventing and managing problems and liabilities and of facilitating measurable progress.
+Nonpartisan policy and data coordination between local executives and administrations can be a cost effective way of:
+- preventing and managing problems and liabilities and
+- facilitating measurable progress

-A flexible framework or template can be supportive, for example from a basic, noninvasive, and non-controversial level of acknowledging the importance of specific questions, through to deeper levels of exchanging information and coordinating behaviors:
+A flexible framework or template can be supportive.
+For example a starting place is a basic, noninvasive, and non-controversial level of acknowledging the importance of specific questions.
+Later can follow deeper levels of exchanging information and coordinating behaviors.

 A basic best-practice pledge (consistent with being restricted to recognizing questions) could have four sections: